kurshakuz/Robotics-II-Control-Modeling-and-Learning-Labs/laboratory-7/README.md

 ### Final results
-To further increase accuracy and reduce the rate of overtraining, bigger number of validation data (5k) was used at the cost of training data (45k).
+To further increase accuracy and reduce the rate of overfitting, bigger number of validation data (5k) was used at the cost of training data (45k).
 Final achieved accuracy was found to be 16.5%.

 ![](./images/23-16-58.png)
 ![](./images/23-17-16-crop.png)